 When applying for federal and non-federal aid, students will receive email notifications about things they need to review, read, or do at the Federal Student Aid portal or college websites.
 If they don’t take care of these items, they might fail to complete the financial aid process and miss out on financial aid entirely.

-Even though a lot of students think email is “so 1990s” and an antiquated way of communicating, it’s still how colleges communicate with students.
+Even though a lot of students think email is “so 1990s,” and it’s an antiquated way of communicating, it’s still how colleges communicate with students.
 Make sure your student checks their email and pays attention to any notifications related to college and financial aid.

-4. You can calculate how much aid you’re likely receive.
+4. Calculate how much aid you’ll likely receive.

-Beyond applying for financial aid, you can actually do some calculations to verify how much aid you can expect and what your Expected Family Contribution (EFC) will be.
-Your EFC is how much your family will be expected to pay toward college costs for the upcoming enrollment year.
+Beyond applying for financial aid, you can actually do some calculations to verify how much aid you can expect and what your Student Aid Index (SAI) will be.
+Your SAI is calculated as part of the FAFSA process and is a number that most colleges use to help determine how much your family can afford and how much federal financial aid to offer your student.

 5. Always apply for aid, even if you don’t think you’ll get any.